 - The immune system can sometimes dysfunction and target normal cells of the body.

 - The disorders that arise from such an action are called Autoimmune disorders and are caused by both genetic and environmental factors.

-- Type-2 diabetes is a type of autoimmune disorder that is caused by the body’s immune cells attacking is own pancreatic islet cells, that leads to impaired production of insulin.
+- Type-2 diabetes is a type of autoimmune disorder that is caused by the body’s immune cells attacking its pancreatic islet cells, which leads to impaired production of insulin.

 10. Bacteria in gut assists in the immune system.